Battle of Uzynagash

-The Battle of Uzynagash (Узун-Агачское сражение) was a series of battles during the Kokand invasion of Kyrgyzstan in October 1860 ended with the victory of the Russians.
+The Battle of Uzynagash (Узун-Агачское сражение) was a series of engagements fought in October 1860 during a campaign of the Khanate of Kokand against Russian forces in Semirechye.
+The campaign ended in a Russian victory.

 Early contacts

 In the early 1850s, the Russians slowly advanced into Semirechye, which caused discontent among the population, local Kazakhs began to en masse to serve the Kokand Khanate, which was gathering forces to re-invade the region, after the failure in 1853.

 Background

 In October 1860, the Kokand invaded Semerechye, the number of this army was from 16 to 20 thousand, the Russian forces were dispersed throughout the regions, and there was a possibility of destroying them separately.
-Several hundred Cossacks everywhere, fighting off enemy forces, flocked to the village of uzun-agach, and the Kokand people also came here.
+Several hundred Cossacks everywhere, fighting off enemy forces, flocked to the picket of Uzun-Agach, and the Kokand people also arrived.

 Battle

 19 October

-On this day, the Kokand people, without waiting for a full gathering of forces, directly attacked the Russians, but the grapeshot artillery fire inflicted heavy losses on them and they were forced to retreat.
+Several Kokand soldiers directly attacked the Russian picket without waiting for reinforcments, but the grapeshot artillery fire and musket fire inflicted heavy losses on them and they were forced to retreat.

+In this engagement, the Russian army was armed with the M1856 six-line rifle musket.
+The M1856 rifle musket had a longer firing range and increased accuracy.
+In Uzunagash, the M1856 outclassed the firearms and artillery of the Kokand forces and it provided the outnumbered Russian army with superior firepower.

+During the entire day, small detachments of Russian reinforcements arrived to Uzunagash.
+A notable skirmish occurred when one detachment of 60 Cossacks managed to break through enemy encirlement and make it safely to Uzunagash with only three men being wounded.